-Last week after President Trump called the media “the enemy of the people” he was compared to Joseph Stalin, who first used that term.
+This week after President Trump called the New York Times “the enemy of the people” he was compared to Joseph Stalin, who first used that term.
 That’s a horrific comparison that’s thankfully never been leveled at a commander-in-chief, as historians tell us Stalin killed more innocent people than Adolph Hitler.
 But pundits are making another comparison that really deserves our attention; comparing POTUS with Richard M. Nixon, the 37th President.
 Most claim that Trump has the same acerbic relationship with the press as Nixon did.

 This is true, but there are some important differences that can help us understand why we love to hate this president.